 A study of the book of Hebrews and the general epistles of I and II Peter, James, Jude, and I, II, and III John.
 Attention is given to Christ's fulfillment of Old Testament prophetic texts.
 Also emphasized are Christian doctrine, character, and conduct under the pressure of suffering.
-(Fall, Odd)
+(Fall, Even) Pre-requisite: BLIT1203